nmvalera/cfg-loader/README.rst

 Go to the forked project settings and

 #.
-"Rename repository" as you like (assuming here you renamed it ``new-project-name``) being careful to rename Project Name and Path the same
+"Rename repository" as you like (assuming here you renamed it ``new-package-name``) being careful to rename Project Name and Path the same
 #.
 "Remove fork"

 Setup the project locally